onzfonz/comp227/src/content/3/en/part3d.md

 })
 ```

-The <i>content</i> field is now required to be at least five characters long.
+The `content` field is now required to be at least five characters long.
-The <i>date</i> field is set as required, meaning that it can not be missing.
+The `date` field is set as required, meaning that it can not be missing.
-The same constraint is also applied to the <i>content</i> field since the minimum length constraint allows the field to be missing.
+The same constraint is also applied to the `content` field since the minimum length constraint allows the field to be missing.
-We have not added any constraints to the <i>important</i> field, so its definition in the schema has not changed.
+We have not added any constraints to the `important` field, so its definition in the schema has not changed.

-The <i>minLength</i> and <i>required</i> validators are [built-in](https://mongoosejs.com/docs/validation.html#built-in-validators) and provided by Mongoose.
+The `minLength` and `required` validators are [built-in](https://mongoosejs.com/docs/validation.html#built-in-validators) and provided by Mongoose.
 The Mongoose [custom validator](https://mongoosejs.com/docs/validation.html#custom-validators) functionality allows us to create new validators if none of the built-in ones cover our needs.

 If we try to store an object in the database that breaks one of the constraints, the operation will throw an exception.